Jim Starling

-Jim Starling is the central character of a series of seven books for young people written by Edmund Wallace Hildick.
+Jim Starling is the central character of a series of seven books for young people written by E. W. Hildick.
 Each book in the series details an episode in the lives of four close friends, Jim, Terry, Nip and Goggles, who call themselves the Last Apple Gang.
 They are all pupils at a boy's secondary modern school in the town of "Smogbury" in the north of England.
-Each book contains a central theme, for example, in Jim Starling Goes To Town (1963) the boys go down to London to watch Burnley FC in the 1962 FA Cup Final; and one or more related sub plots, a common one being a feud with a teacher or rival peer group.
+Each book contains a central theme — for example, in Jim Starling Goes To Town (1963) the boys go down to London to watch Burnley FC in the 1962 FA Cup Final — and one or more related subplots, a common one being a feud with a teacher or rival peer group.